the-ditanian-fleet/waitlist/README.md

    * Exit sqlite3 client with `.quit` and exit shell with CTRL+C or `exit`

 1. **When everything works, configure Traefik correctly for production**
-    * Remove the commented lines in traefik service definition  in `docker-compose.yml`
+    * Remove the commented lines in Traefik service definition  in `docker-compose.yml`

 > Hint: If you need to make changes, perform your edits first, then do `docker-compose down` to bring down the project, and then `docker-compose up --build -d` to rebuild the containers and run them again.